 Jovinna is Assistant Dean of the Kripalu School of Yoga.
 She teaches yoga, dance, theater, and meditation, and is a presenter for many guest yoga programs.
 She spent 10 years as an actress and dancer in New York City, and her teaching is influenced by Martha Graham, Soul Motion, karate, and traditional Korean dance.

-Kim Childs is a Boston-area writer, editor, essayist, Kripalu Yoga teacher and creative-living coach who bases her work on The Artist's Way: A Spiritual Path to Higher Creativity, by Julia Cameron.
-She also incorporates the teachings and practices of Positive Psychology and yoga in her coaching, writing, and workshops.
-Kim spent a decade working in public radio in New York and New Jersey before life called her in a new direction and sent her to live at Kripalu in 1999.
-She's very glad it did.
+Kim Childs is a Boston-area writer, Certified Positive Psychology Coach, Kripalu Yoga teacher and facilitator of workshops based on The Artist's Way: A Spiritual Path to Higher Creativity, by Julia Cameron.
+She incorporates the teachings and practices of Positive Psychology, yoga and creative living in her coaching, writing, and workshops.
+Kim spent ten years working as a public radio reporter, newscaster and producer in New York and New Jersey before life called her in a new direction.
+In fact, it sent her to live, train and work at Kripalu for two years and she's very glad that it did.

-Stephen is Director of the Institute for Extraordinary Living.
+Stephen is Senior Scholar-in-Residence and a Kripalu Ambassador.
 He is a Western-trained psychotherapist who writes and teaches about the relationship between Western psychological paradigms and the Eastern contemplative traditions.
 Stephen holds degrees from Amherst College and Boston College.
 He did graduate and postgraduate training in psychoanalytic psychotherapy in the Boston area, where he practiced for many years before joining the staff at Kripalu.
 In its 25th anniversary edition, Yoga Journal named him one of the most important innovators in the developing field of American yoga.

 Samantha grew up in the Berkshires, and after having fulfilled a good amount of her wanderlust is happy to be back.
 She is an actor and a yoga teacher, and writes a fun little blog, The Yoga of Cake, where you can learn more about her life lessons (which sometimes appear through baking).